 2. Know what you owe

 Make a list or a spreadsheet of every debt you have:

 - Student loans

 Add up the minimum monthly payments — make sure you’re sitting down when you do this — and you’ll have a clear idea of what has to go out each month.

 3. Set attainable money goals

 No such benefit at your workplace?
-Read some Money Talks News articles on retirement saving options, and get going.
-Automate at least some money each month into one of these funds, even if you have to start small.
+Look into IRAs and get going.
+Automate at least some money each month into one of these accounts, even if you have to start small.

 4. Celebrate every victory

-Make a monthly money date with yourself (and your spouse or partner, if you have one) to look clearly at your funds.
-Look at all signs of progress:
+Make a monthly money date with yourself — and your spouse or partner, if you have one — to look clearly at your funds.
+Look at all signs of progress, and celebrate them:

-- “My consumer debt is 15 percent lower than when I started a few months ago.
+- “My consumer debt is 15% lower than when I started a few months ago.
 If I keep going at this rate, I’ll be debt-free within one year.”